alexpeattie/letsencrypt-fromscratch/README.md

 --- | --- | --- | --- | --- | --- | ---
 :no_entry: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :no_entry: | :no_entry: | :no_entry:

-Here's an example subdomain with only the certificate provided: <https://lecertonly.alexpeattie.com>.

 #### LE root certificate

 Let's Encrypt has it's own root certificate authority that's separate from Identrust, called ISRG Root X1.
 When this root CA is widely trusted, expect it to take Identrust's place in the trust chain.
 We can already use an [intermediate certificate issued by ISRG Root X1](https://letsencrypt.org/certs/letsencryptauthorityx1.pem.txt) - the problem is that, at the time of writing, ISRG Root X1 isn't trusted anywhere (to my knowledge).